camratchford/status-line/README.md

 When you're in a Git repo, you'll see:
 - The current branch name
-- How many commits behind the default branch your current branch is
+- How many commits ahead/behind the default branch your current branch is
+- How many commits ahead/behind your branch is from it's origin/remote
 - Number of files, or a checkmark if `git status` is clean
   - `Changed   ~`
   - `Added     +`